structured-log/structured-log/README.md

 		.writeTo(consoleSink())
 		.create();

-*minimumLevel* applies to subsequent sinks in the configuration, so you can use it to set a different level for each sink:
+*minLevel* applies to subsequent sinks in the configuration, so you can use it to set a different level for each sink:

 	var log = structuredLog.configuration()
 		.minLevel('VERBOSE')